leman-kg/users-rest-api-flask/README.md

 `SECRET_KEY='<your_strting_here>'`

 1. Open your OS terminal, change the working directory to the project and run the command below:
-(if you already have another app running on port 8000, please find the line `- 8000:8080` and replace 8000 with a free port):
+(if you already have another app running on port 8001, please find the line `- 8001:8080` and replace 8001 with a free port):
-`docker-compose -p cbtask up -d --build`
+`docker-compose -p usermgmt up -d --build`
 This will install and run the app

 ### Postman (optional)
 For your convenience I created the endpoints collection that you can import into your Postman.
 Just open Postman and import `Users-API.postman_collection.json` file that comes with the project
 ## How to use
-__NOTE 1__: if you changed the port please use it in the steps below instead of 8000.
+__NOTE 1__: if you changed the port please use it in the steps below instead of 8001.

 __NOTE 2__: All endpoint specs are described in [API Doc](#api-doc) below